 Finding it hard to focus?

-Dreaming of what could come next in your life?
+Contemplating what the next year could bring?

 Looking for new opportunities and possibilities?

-Then its time to move on.

 “The secret of change is to focus all of your energy not on fighting the old, but on building the new”.
 Socrates

-So make that first step towards a happier life and take up your own, personally tailored ‘New Shoots’ coaching journey.
+Take the first step towards a happier life now by taking up your own, personally tailored ‘New Shoots’ coaching programme.

-This programme consists of 6 face to face coaching sessions, each 90 minutes long and carefully designed around you, your needs and goals.
-You will also benefit from free email support in between your sessions, development feedback, recommended resources to support your journey and a bespoke action plan.
+The New Shoots programme consists of 6 face to face confidential coaching sessions of 60-90 minutes.
+Each session is carefully designed around you, your needs and goals.
+You will also benefit from bespoke email support in between sessions, development feedback, recommended resources to support your journey and a bespoke action plan.

 This programme will help you achieve your goals and increase your satisfaction with your work and home life.